How to start a club

 Clubs must provide a copy of the Annual General Meeting minutes, updated constitution, a list of student members and completed the insurance liability form and acknowledged you have read the Clubs Handbook.
 Once all the documentation is submitted, clubs will receive a letter acknowledging your club is registered on campus.

-If your club needs to re-register for the year please read and fill in the registration form.
+If your club needs to re-register for the year, read and fill in the registration form.
+Do so as soon as possible following your AGM.

 No results were found